John Harrison - Britain's Greatest Horologist?

 Harrison was born in Foulby near Wakefield in what is now West Yorkshire.
 A house in Doncaster Road bears a blue plaque (above) saying that it is on the location of the former Harrison family home.

 In 1700, when John was 7, the Harrisons moved to Barrow-upon-Humber in Lincolnshire.
 His house was accidentally demolished in 1968.
 There is a DIY blue plaque (left) on the house at the western end of Barton Lane that replaced it.
 John's father was a carpenter.
 He sometimes repaired clocks.
-This is presumably how John got to understand how clocks work and why he made his first clocks with wood components.
+This is presumably how John got to understand how clocks work and why he made his first clocks with wood components (like the 1713 clock, below left, and H1, H2 and H3).

 The face and movement from Harrison's third clock, made in 1717, have been put into a more modern casing (above right) which is on display at Nostell Priory near Wakefield, where John Harrison's father was the resident carpenter.
 This is now a National Trust property, open to the public almost every day of the year.